adzialocha/meshpit/README.md

           used as a "topic".

-          If peers are configured to the same topic, they will find each other automatically, connect and sync data with each other.
+          If peers are configured to the same topic, they will find each other automatically, connect and sync data.

   -b, --bootstrap <PUBLIC_KEY>
           Mention the public key of another peer to use it as a "bootstrap